 “Counteract was then born.
 We’ve rebranded a couple of times, but the end goal has always stayed the same- to give Birmingham the promotion it deserves.”

-Over the past three years we have formed a successful connection with Aston Villa Football Club, for whom we are their Official Local Music Provider.
+In this time we’re proud to have worked with a number of leading local institutions, and we have formed a successful connection with Aston Villa Football Club, for whom we are their Official Local Music Provider.
 We handpick the best in local music to be played at Villa Park across the PA system, and for three successive years we curated the live music stage at the Aston Villa Kit Launch Festival.